dliang-cbl/ltsk/README.md

 # ltsk
 Local time space Kriging

-Package can be installed using devtools::install_github("dliang-cbl/ltsk")
+This R package can be installed by

+library(devtools)

+install_github("dliang-cbl/ltsk")

+You may need to download the Rtool corresponding to your version of R.